fltk/fltk/README.CMake.txt

 only for the FLTKConfig file, not using the FindFLTK.cmake supplied with CMake, which doesn't work with this version of FLTK.

-The add_executable() command takes one form for the macOS platform and another for other platforms (Yes, WIN32 can be used also for the X11 platform).
+The "WIN32 MACOSX_BUNDLE" in the add_executable tells this is
+a GUI app.
+It is ignored on other platforms and should always be present with FLTK GUI programs for better portability.

 Once the package is found the CMake variable FLTK_INCLUDE_DIRS is defined which can be used to add the FLTK include directories to the definitions